How much does coworking cost?

-Unsurprisingly, the most expensive city for coworking was found to be London, with an average monthly cost of £613 per desk.
-London was followed by Brighton, which showed an average cost of £432 per desk, per month.
+It was followed by Brighton, which had an average cost of £432 per desk, per month.

 These results provide a stark illustration of how prices can vary across the country.

-Office desk costs will still vary greatly within your city depending on a number of factors.
-So, no matter where you’re based, it’s likely that you’ll be able to find a coworking plan that suits your budget.
+So, no matter where you’re based, you should be able to find a coworking plan that suits your budget.

-In fact, even in the capital, it’s possible to find coworking desks for less than £100 per month.
-You can read about five such workplaces in our guide to the cheapest coworking spaces in London.
+Even the capital offers coworking desks for less than £100 per month.
+Find out more in our guide to the cheapest coworking spaces in London.

 Your desk requirements

-Coworking spaces tend to offer different packages depending on how you want to work there, and how much space your business will need.
+Coworking spaces offer different packages depending on how you want to work there, and how much space your business will need.

-The cheapest way to cowork, coworkers who hot desk do not have any seats reserved for them – rather they set up and get to work at whatever desk happens to be available that day.
+The cheapest way to cowork, hot desking means that coworkers do not have any seats reserved for them – rather, they set up and work at whichever desk happens to be available that day.

-If you’re a freelancer, a solopreneur or a team of two founders, hot desking could work well for you – especially if you’re on a budget.
+If you’re a freelancer, a solopreneur, or a team of two founders, hot desking could be ideal – especially if you’re on a tight budget.

-If you opt to pay for a fixed desk, your coworking provider will reserve a particular desk for you and you’ll be able to work at it every day.
+If you pay for a dedicated desk, your coworking provider will reserve a particular desk for you and you’ll be able to work at it every day.

-While this is usually more expensive than hot desking, it can give you more peace of mind – after all, you’ll be 100% certain that you’ll have somewhere suitable to get your head down each day.
+While this is usually more expensive than hot desking, it can give you more peace of mind – after all, you’ll be 100% certain that you’ve got somewhere suitable to get your head down each day.

-Plus, you might be given more freedom to leave personal items on your desk overnight.
+Plus, you’ll probably have more freedom to leave personal items on your desk overnight.

 If you’re part of a founding team or have a few employees, paying for a series of dedicated desks that are close to one another will likely be much more conducive to your team’s productivity than hot desking.

-This is typically the most expensive option, with some spaces charing upwards of £1,000 per month.
-However, it will give you a private space in which your team can work together.
+This is typically the most expensive option, with some spaces charging upwards of £1,000 per month.
+However, it will give you a private area in which your team can work together.

-Needless to say, you should only really consider this option if you have a large enough team, making paying more for privacy, quiet and your space in which to develop a company culture and leave personal items worthwhile.
+Needless to say, you should only really consider this option if you have a large enough team to make it worth paying for privacy, quiet, and a space in which to develop a company culture (and leave personal items).